todddangerfarr/sdcnd_p2_traffic_sign_classifier/README.md

 From this visualization it becomes clear that the model is doing a very good job of classifying the images.
 Although it missed 2 out of the 8 images, the classes that were predicted are very similar in shape and content.
 Also, the second most likely sign guesses for both of these images are the correct classes.

 Overall, I'm really happy with my model and the fact that it is simple enough to be trained fairly quickly on a portable CPU while traveling overseas in remote factories!
 I'd like to revisit this project in the future and look at more complex models as well as trying to better balance the classes to see if that would help with some of the incorrect predictions.
 It was bumpy road and bicycles crossing, two of the less represented classes, that seemed to show up as incorrect predictions or cause problems.
 With such small forward pass batches (again another hardware limitation) the model might not have had enough information in order to best learn how to distinguish between them.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

-Did not finish this seciton.
+Did not finish this section.
 Will come back to it later...